NucleiSystems/backend_stable/README.md

 # Nuclei

-built using Fastapi and flutter and respective extensions.
+built using Fastapi and Flutter and respective extensions.

 Nuclei is a web application that allows you to upload and manage your own compressed media to increase media availability and accessibility.